tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/the-basics.md

 - A web service (or API) is a system that machines (other programs) use to get data or perform an action.
 - A web service is often a part of an internet application.

+## Physical Media

+Examples of physical media include twisted-pair copper wire, coaxial cable, multimode fiber-optic cable, terrestrial radio spectrum, and satellite radio spectrum.

+Physical media fall into two categories: guided media and unguided media.
+With guided media, the waves are guided along a solid medium, such as a fiber-optic cable, a twisted-pair copper wire, or a coaxial cable.
+With unguided media, the waves propagate in the atmosphere and in outer space, such as in a wireless LAN or a digital satellite channel.

+---

+The least expensive and most commonly used guided transmission medium is twisted-pair copper wire.

+Twisted pair consists of two insulated copper wires, each about 1 mm thick, arranged in a regular spiral pattern.
+The wires are twisted together to reduce the electrical interference from similar pairs close by.
+Typically, a number of pairs are bundled together in a cable by wrapping the pairs in a protective shield.

+---

+Like twisted pair, coaxial cable consists of two copper conductors, but the two con-ductors are concentric rather than parallel.
+With this construction and special insula-tion and shielding, coaxial cable can achieve high data transmission rates.

+## Packet Switching

+In a network application, end systems exchange **messages** with each other.

+To send a message from a source end system to a destination end system, the source breaks long messages into smaller chunks of data known as **packets**.
+Between source and destination, each packet travels through communication links and packet switches (for which there are two predominant types, routers and link-layer switches).

+### Forwarding Tables and Routing Protocols

+In the Internet, every end system has an address called an IP address.
+When a source end system wants to send a packet to a destination end system, the source includes the destination’s IP address in the packet’s header.
+As with postal addresses, this address has a hierarchical structure.
+When a packet arrives at a router in the network, the router examines a portion of the packet’s destination address and forwards the packet to an adjacent router.
+More specifically, each router has a **forwarding table** that maps destination addresses (or portions of the destination addresses) to that router’s outbound links.
+When a packet arrives at a router, the router examines the address and searches its forwarding table, using this destination address, to find the appropriate outbound link.
+The router then directs the packet to this outbound link.

+The Internet has a number of special **routing protocols** that are used to auto-matically set the forwarding tables.
+A routing protocol may, for example, determine the shortest path from each router to each destination and use the shortest path results to configure the forwarding tables in the routers.

+## Circuit Switching

+There are two fundamental approaches to moving data through a network of links and switches: circuit switching and packet switching

+In **circuit-switched** networks, the resources needed along a path (buffers, link transmission rate) to provide for communication between the end systems are **reserved** for the duration of the communication session between the end systems.
+In **packet-switched** networks, these resources are **not reserved**; a session’s messages use the resources on demand and, as a consequence, may have to wait (that is, queue) for access to a communication link.

+Traditional telephone networks are examples of circuit-switched networks.
+Consider what happens when one person wants to send information (voice or facsimile)  to another over a telephone network.
+Before the sender can send the information, the network must establish a connection between the sender and the receiver.
+This is a bona fide connection for which the switches on the path between the sender and receiver maintain connection state for that connection.
+In the jargon of telephony, this connection is called a **circuit**.

+The Internet is packet-switched.
+If one of the links is congested because other packets need to be transmitted over the link at the same time, then the packet will have to wait in a buffer at the sending side of the transmission link and suffer a delay.
+The Internet makes its best effort to deliver packets in a timely manner, but it does not make any guarantees.

+Although packet switching and circuit switching are both prevalent in today’s telecommunication networks, the trend has certainly been in the direction of packet switching.

 ## ISP

 End systems access the Internet through **Internet Service Providers (ISPs)**.